versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 2. SQLite becomes a necessary dependency. (like libsqlite3-dev)
 3. Processing many tiles is inefficient given SQLite's limited throughput.

 In response, some have turned to cloud-optimised map tile container formats such as [COMTiles](https://github.com/mactrem/com-tiles) or [PMTiles](https://github.com/protomaps/PMTiles), which consolidate tiles into a single file with an appended index for byte-range lookups of each tile.
 These formats are tailored to specific use cases; for example, PMTiles is designed for storage on public cloud storage such as AWS S3 and can be accessed serverlessly via JavaScript using HTTP range requests.
-While the concept of serverless tile hosting is innovative, it has notable drawbacks such as slow initialisation, uncompressed tile data and caching challenges.
+While the concept of serverless tile hosting is innovative, it has notable drawbacks such as slow initialisation and caching challenges.
 Our goal is to remain independent of container formats that are application specific or prone to divergent future development paths.

 Accordingly, we have taken the lessons learned from COMTiles and PMTiles to create a uniquely simple container format, which is described here: [VersaTiles Container Specification](https://github.com/versatiles-org/versatiles-spec/blob/main/v02/readme.md).